UP TO PART I COMMENTS

 The upper depletion region doesn't act so much like a hunk of insulating glass, instead it acts like an insulating air gap.
 It's only insulating if there are no movable charges present.
 It doesn't block the flow of charges, but if no charges exist there, the voltage cannot create a charge flow.

 PS, Don't forget, there were always plenty of holes already in the Base segment, but any holes which dare to wander upwards out of the Base segment will be pushed back down by the positive polarity of the 9V battery.
-(That's what makes the depletion zone act like an insulator in the first place: it repels holes back into the P, and repels electrons back into the N.) Imagine that the Collector segment is conductive metal.
+(That's what makes the depletion zone act like an insulator in the first place: it repels holes back down into the P, and repels electrons back up into the N Collector segment.)
+Imagine that the Collector segment is conductive metal.
 The Base segment is also like a metal, and the depletion region between them is like an empty space.
 Next, "static electricity" happens!

 Some electrons are yanked upwards and go missing from the Base.
 But this relieves the "traffic jam!"
 The Base region loses some electrons upwards.
 As soon as the positively charged Collector has yanked some electrons out of the Base segment, more electrons can finally pour in from below... which gives us more wandering electrons to be yanked upwards, and so on.
 A fairly huge vertical charge flow appears.